 In discussion with Remco van Erp, CEO of Corintis SA

 The annual increase in computing power of general-purpose chips has been slowing down in recent years.
 Many of the biggest tech companies in the world are now designing their own application-specific chips to meet their future needs: Apple designs chips for their phones and laptops, Amazon designs chips for their data center, and Youtube even designs chips for video processing, there is a large amount of heterogeneity.
 The custom design of chip-sets can greatly benefit from tailor-made cooling solutions to improve energy efficiency and performance, especially where data centers are concerned.
-Increasingly, companies are coming to us looking for bette cooling solutions.
+Increasingly, companies are coming to us looking for better cooling solutions.

 This is a very multidisciplinary problem, requiring expertise ranging all the way from mathematics to plumbing.
 At Corintis, we have computational and hardware experts working together to achieve our goals.
 The modelling aspect is very important, since we want to predict power and temperature distribution, and optimize the microfluidic cooling design, before a chip is even manufactured.
 It’s also a multi-scale problem: on the one hand, we are dealing with channels at the micrometre scale , on the other it is integrated into chips that are several centimetres big.
 This requires clever innovations in modelling and simulation.